PattackP/Learngit/readme.txt

-Git is version controller,which means it works fine in each paste system.
+Git is version controller,which means it works fine in each paste systtem
-I add another line.